Resize Ubuntu Partitions in Hyper-V to Use Full Disk

 • Gérald Barré

-When creating a new virtual machine in Hyper-V with Ubuntu Server with all the default settings, the partition will have 60GB of space instead of 127GB (default size of the virtual hard disk).
-Maybe there is a setting somewhere that I missed during the setup, but I couldn't find it.
-The solution is to resize the partition after the installation.
-This can be done with the following commands:
+When creating a new virtual machine in Hyper-V with Ubuntu Server using the default settings, the partition is only allocated 60 GB instead of 127 GB (the default virtual hard disk size).
+There may be a setup option I missed, but the fix is to resize the partition after installation using the following commands:

 Shell